cassiozen/mithryn-ttrpg/players guide.md

 Whenever you try something risky, dramatic, or simply difficult within the game, you’ll roll the dice to see if your character pulls it off.

-The Target Number (TN) is the threshold you need to meet or beat with your roll for your action to succeed.
+The Target Number (TN) is the threshold you need to meet or beat with your roll for your attempt to succeed.

 A low TN means your character is skilled in that area — it’ll be easier to succeed.